zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/dsn/README.md

     }

     /**
-     * Create a new sequential dataset
+     * Create a new sequential dataset.
      *
      * @param dataSetName name of a dataset to create (e.g. 'DATASET.LIB')
      * @author Frank Giordano